Ed “NJWeedman” Forchion sold what he called the first NJ referendum legal sale of cannabis at midnight January 1st to ring in the New Year.

 “The people voted,” he said.
 The ballot question said it made it legal on January 1st.
 The State, the politicians have failed to present what they call enabling legislation.
 That’s on them.
 The people voted on this constitutional amendment.”

-NJWeedman noted that the two months between the NJ referendum winning and the deadline was insufficient time for the legislators to act.
+NJWeedman noted the two months between the NJ referendum and the deadline was insufficient time for the legislators.

 Cannabis legalization bill sponsor State Senator Nick Scutari (D-Union) has been saying this would happen.

-They would have made the deadline if Murphy did not insist that minors continue to receive negative repercussions for cannabis possession at the last minute.
+They would have made the deadline.
+But Murphy insisted that minors continue to receive negative repercussions for cannabis possession at the last minute.

 The referendum polled consistently above 50 percent.
-Thus, lawmakers could have worked with advocates and the Governor to prepare a bill in advance and avoid half the problems that were encountered.
+Thus, lawmakers could have worked with advocates and the Governor to prepare a bill and avoid half the problems encountered.

 “Whatever happened, they fucked it up,” NJWeedman said.